StarKRE22/Atomic/README.md

 > To generate the file, you need to add at least one property in the `values` section or a tag in the `tags` section.
 > **Without adding a property, the code generator will not produce any output!**

-### Creating an Entity
+### II.
+Creating a Character

 In this section, we’ll walk through the complete process of creating a character entity in Unity using Rider IDE and the Atomic plugin.
 Step by step, we’ll set up an entity, generate its data through the Atomic configuration file, and implement a simple movement mechanic.

-By the end of this section, you’ll have a working character that moves in the specified direction — demonstrating how Atomic’s code generation and entity-based architecture streamline gameplay logic creation.
+By the end of this section, you’ll have a working character that moves in the specified direction demonstrating how Atomic’s code generation and entity-based architecture streamline gameplay logic creation.

 #### Step 1.
 Creating a game object